nsung-urua/aeso-energy-forecasting-/README.md

 The goal is to understand how demand responds to key drivers such as temperature and recent load trends.

 ## Models Used
-- Linear Regression
+- Linear Regression(baseline model)
-- XGBoost
+- XGBoost(machine learning model)

 ## Results
 - XGBoost achieved higher accuracy compared to Linear Regression